N-A-D/Rift/README.md

 In Rift, Systems are what define the behaviour of different entities.
 Every system must inherit from `rift::System` in order for the type to be considered a *System*.
 Moreover, every system must implement the `rift::BaseSystem::update(rift::EntityManager&, double)` member.
 This function serves as the point from which entity behaviour is carried out.

-Systems submit functions to an entity manager which then carries out that function on every entity that matches the system's search criteria.
+Systems submit functions to an entity manager which is then carried out on every entity that matches the system's search criteria.
 For example, suppose there were two components *Position* and *Direction*, then a system's submitted query could look like the following:
 ```cpp
 entity_manager.for_entities_with<Position, Direction>([](rift::Entity entity, Position& pos, Direction& dir){